 Under the President's leadership, America is getting back on track.
 We are turning the corner on the pandemic.
-Our economy is growing and creating jobs.
-Students are getting back into classrooms.
-For the fifth month in a row, unemployment claims have dropped precipitously as we have gotten Americans vaccinated.
+Our economy is surging.
+More Americans continue to get vaccinated.
+Life in the United States is beginning to feel closer to normal.

 For all the progress we have already made, we cannot simply return to the way things were before the pandemic and economic downturn.
 We must seize this moment to reimagine and rebuild a new American economy that invests in the promise and potential of every American and makes it easier for families to break into and stay in the middle class.
 We must build back better.